Skip to content

 For this purpose, a prescribed form must be filed as soon as possible after obtaining the inventory of the deceased person.
 In addition to basic information on the deceased, this form will present his assets and liabilities and the amounts already distributed or paid since the death.

-Federal – Clearance Certificate
+Federal – Clearance certificate

-The liquidator (legal representative) must obtain a Clearance Certificate for federal tax purposes.
-As in the case of Québec, failure to obtain this certificate will render the liquidator personally liable.
-However, the scope of this liability will not be related to the valuables distributed before the certificate is obtained.
-In fact, contrary to the rules in Québec, the Clearance Certificate can only be requested once all the income tax returns have been filed and assessed – in other words, after the estate (succession) is liquidated.
-It is generally suggested that the liquidator retain a certain amount until the Clearance Certificate is obtained, in order to cover the tax debts that could appear during the analysis of the application.
+In fact, contrary to the rules in Québec, the clearance certificate can only be requested once all the income tax returns have been filed and assessed – in other words, after the estate (succession) is liquidated.
+It is generally suggested that the liquidator retain a certain amount until the clearance certificate is obtained, in order to cover the tax debts that could appear during the analysis of the application.

 Given the special tax consequences applicable in case of death and the possible liability of the liquidator, it may be wise to consult a tax specialist.